courtney-l-king/courtney-l-king.github.io/index.md

  <embed type="text/html" src="images/isro.html" width="600" height="600">

  <embed type="text/html" src="images/isro_ndvi_plot.html" width="600" height="600">

+#based on this plot, it doesn't look like ndvi has changed very much over the past 2+ decades on isle royale!#
+however, I am very interested in accessing and utilizing more spatiotemporally explicit data to understand how -- and where -- the forests on isle royale differ, and how that relates to moose movements and behavior.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 a sample of other work created during the esiil 2025 data short course: